psabadac/Acer-A515-51G-Hackintosh-OpenCore/README.md

 ### Post Installation

 - Copy **ALL** the Contains of this Repo inside the EFI partition of Hard Drive where you installed the OS
+- In case of black screen make sure to set ProvideConsoleGop to false
 ---
 ### Laptop configuration